MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

 - **OS support:** Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2 SP1, Windows Client 7/8.1/10, Nano Server
 - **WMF support:** WMF 5.1, WMF 5.0 RTM, WMF 4.0 Update, WMF 4.0
 - **Environment:** Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016; for other Windows OSes, it installs the [Windows Management Framework 5.1](https://blogs.msdn.microsoft.com/powershell/2016/12/06/wmf-5-1-releasing-january-2017/) (installing WMF requires a reboot).
-For Nano, DSC role is installed on the VM.
+For Nano Server, DSC role is installed on the VM.
 - **New features:**
   - Bug fixes & improvements that simplifies using DSC Azure Automation through the portal UI as well as Resource Manager template.
 For more information, see [Default Configuration Script](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/extensions-dsc-overview#default-configuration-script) in the DSC Extension documentation.